-Do you think learning how to say “crazy” in Korean would be useful to you?
-Some might think not, as it can be considered a rude remark to make and usually only has a negative nuance.
+Do you think knowing how to say “crazy” in Korean would be useful to you as you’re learning Korean?
+Some might think not, as it can be considered a rude remark to make and usually has only a negative nuance.
 However, learning this term also has its advantages.

 Are you ready to learn how to say “crazy” in Korean?